-In my role at Bluefrog, we were approached by Cruse to improve the usability and experience of their website.
-Cruse is a fantastic organisation, offering vitally important help to those in need so this was a great opportunity to use my UX experience for a good cause.
+In my role at Bluefrog, I collaborated with the stakeholders at Cruse to improve the usability and experience of their website.
+Cruse is a fantastic organisation, offering vitally important help to those in need so this was a great opportunity to use my skills for a good cause.

 Like most projects, I started by getting to know the organisation, understanding the services they offer, who their audience are and what they hope to achieve.Old website homepage

 It was clear that the website required some attention.
 The content was good and their was a lot of it, but the design didn't meet modern expectations visually or in terms of usability - it was difficult to navigate and didn't clearly promote the organisation's services.

 The following project objectives were agreed upon:

 Improve the user's journey and experience, so that users: